 deomai- to beg; pray; petition; make request; beseech.

 erotao- request; ask; pray; beseech; desire.
-This term constantly suggest that the petitioner is on the same rank or status of the one whom he intreats.
+This term constantly suggests that the petitioner is on the same rank or status of the one whom he intreats.
 For example, it’s used when a king is making a request from another king (Luke 14:32).
 Interestingly, it’s used when the Pharisee asked Jesus to eat with him.
 This indicates the low perception he had of Christ.

 “Then one of the Pharisees asked Him to eat with him.
 And He went to the Pharisee’s house, and sat down to eat.”